 Virtually all U.S. citizens are subject to federal withholding, unless someone had no tax liability at all the previous year and they do not expect a tax liability in the current year.

 Federal Income Tax Information

 The federal income tax has seven tax rates that go up as your income does.
 In this way, the U.S. tax system is progressive.
 The more taxable income you have, the higher federal income tax rate you are subject to.
 The less taxable income you have, the lower the federal income tax rates you are subject to.
-These rates are 10%, 12%, 22%, 24%, 32%, 35%, 37%.
+These rates for 2023 and 2024 are 10%, 12%, 22%, 24%, 32%, 35%, 37%.

 Taxpayers are not charged a single rate on all of their taxable income.
 Rather, the government divides your taxable income into brackets, and taxes each bracket of income at its appropriate rate.

 Payroll Tax Information

 FICA stands for the Federal Insurance Contributions Act and is a federal tax that is withheld from every person's paycheck.
 FICA constitutes of two taxes: Social Security tax and Medicare tax.
 FICA taxes are only withheld at the federal level.

 Each tax rate will vary depending on if you're an employer, an employee, or self-employed.

 Social Security is a federal insurance program that provides benefits to retired people and those who are unemployed or disabled.
 Below are the social security tax rates for 2023/2024.

 - The employer social security tax is 6.2% on $160,200 of earned income